-The variables that we used in this problem are shown in Table I. For RPCA-based background subtraction [19], [21], [23] the authors stacked all video frames as column vectors one by one into matrix M. Then a low-rank decomposition algorithm is performed to recover the low-rank and sparse components, see the flow chart in Fig. 3 (a).
+The variables used in this problem are shown in Table I. For RPCA-based background subtraction [19], [21], [23], the authors stacked all video frames as column vectors one by one into matrix M. Then a low-rank decomposition algorithm is performed to recover the low-rank and sparse components [see the flow chart in Fig. 3(a)].
 It should be noted that, the highly dense motion appears in a local region has a great impact on the recovery results.
-It is hard to extract good low-rank and sparse components in such a situation.
-With this reason, a promising idea is to assign the successive frames to different frame subsets to alleviate such a phenomenon.
+It is hard to extract good lowrank and sparse components in such a situation.
+Therefore, a promising idea is to assign the successive frames to different frame subsets to alleviate such a phenomenon.
 Our problem is as follows.
-For a frame set $\Omega$ with $|\Omega| = n$ , whether there is a finite division to $\Omega$ , namely $\Omega = \bigcup{i=1,2,\cdots,m} X_i$ , when RPCA is applied on $X_i (i = 1, 2, \dots, m)$ , the recovery of the low-rank and sparse components is better than that of the low-rank and sparse components decomposed from the frame set $\Omega$ .
+For a frame set Ω with $|\Omega| = n$, whether there is a finite division to Ω , namely $\Omega = \bigcup{i=1,2,...,m} X_i$, when RPCA is applied on X_i (i = 1, 2, ..., m), the recovery of the lowrank and sparse components is better than that of the low-rank and sparse components decomposed from the frame set Ω .
 If it exists, how to obtain such a division?